-Da is a 43-year-old construction worker from Cambodia.
-She and her husband have four children and three grandchildren.
-They work together on construction sites.
-She enjoys watching Thai dramas on TV with her kids, and often cooks for her whole family.
-One year ago, Da developed a cataract in her left eye, causing her blurry vision and photophobia.
+Iv is a 74-year-old retired rice farmer from Cambodia.
+She has three sons and seven grandchildren.
+Her husband passed away three years ago, so she is living with her second son, who is also a farmer.
+She used to help him with the farm work, but since her vision has deteriorated, her ability to work is limited.
+In her free time she cooks and listens to the radio.
+Four years ago, Iv developed a cataract in her right eye, causing her blurry vision and photophobia.
 She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Da learned about our medical partner, Children's Surgical Centre, she traveled for three hours seeking treatment.
-On July 6th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her left eye.
+When Iv learned about our medical partner, Children's Surgical Centre, she traveled for seven hours by taxi seeking treatment.
+On July 9th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $229 procedure.
-Da shared, "I know my family is worried about my vision and they want to help me, but I hope this surgery can help me be independent and recognize where I am and see my grandchildren."
+Iv shared, "I want to see well so I can be more independent and travel by myself."

 Kemirembe lost both her parents and was raised by her stepmother.
 She has two siblings, both are married and earn a living through small-scale farming.
 Kemirembe and her husband are also small-scale farmers who mostly grow sugarcane and tomatoes.
 Kemirembe has two children and is expecting her third.
 She delivered her previous two via cesarean and now needs to deliver her third via cesarean as well.
 This will help avoid complications like uterine rupture, fetal distress or possibly maternal death.
 Fortunately our medical partner, African Mission Healthcare, can help.
 Kemirembe will undergo surgery on July 7th.
 She needs your help to fund this $252 surgery.
 Kemirembe shared, “I hope to deliver a healthy baby and to regain my health once again after surgery so I can continue farming.”